Disability and mental health: diversity matters

 Do you want to disclose?

 Think about whether your disability raises a health and safety issue for yourself or your future colleagues.
-If it does, you may choose to disclose so that employers can help ensure you have a safe working environment.
+If it does, you may have to disclose so that employers can help ensure you have a safe working environment.
 You may also wish to disclose if you need any adjustments to help accommodate your disability, either at the application stage or during your day-to-day work.

 Once you've told an employer about your disability, you're protected by the Equality Act 2010.
 This means your employer must take all reasonable steps to provide the necessary adjustments and mustn't discriminate against you because of your disability.